StevensDotB/useful-scripts/README.md

 # useful-scripts
-Scripts that optimize the steps and processes for development.
+Scripts that optimize the steps and processes for development.<br>
 _Feel free to add your process automation scripts.
 Let's do it together._